conan-io/docs/manage_deps/conanfile_py.rst

 .. code-block:: cpp

-   int a=2; // We don't care about the code, its just an example.
+   int a=2; // We don't care about the code, it's just an example.

 And out **timer.cpp** (the same from previous examples):